Strengthless/dd2480-spring-2025-asm1-grp1/README.md

 ### Olivia Aronsson

-Implemented LIC 0, 1, 2, 3, 4 and corresponding tests.
-Participated in reviewing pull request.
-Wrote outline for assessment of WoW according to Essensce.
+Implemented LIC 0, 1, 2, 3, 4 and corresponding tests, thus working solely in modules/cmv.py and test/test_CMV.py.
+Participated in reviewing pull request and wrote outline for assessment of WoW in accordance with Essensce standard.

 ## Way of working